marl/openl3/README.md

 > **UPDATE:** Openl3 now has Tensorflow 2 support!

 > **NOTE:** Whoops!
-A bug was reported in the [training code](https://github.com/marl/l3embedding), with the effect that positive examples are audio-image pairs that come from the same video do not necessarily overlap in time.
+A bug was reported in the [training code](https://github.com/marl/l3embedding), with the effect that positive audio-image pairs that come from the same video do not necessarily overlap in time.
 Nonetheless, the embedding still seems to capture useful semantic information.

 The audio and image embedding models provided here are published as part of [1], and are based on the Look, Listen and Learn approach [2].
 For details about the embedding models and how they were trained, please see: